top of page

 But, Core Clinical Services is not the entirety of the OAP.

-The other parts of the OAP are important too and are provided free to families.
+The other parts of the OAP are important too and are provided free to registered families.

 Please see our previous article that explains the different parts of the OAP here.